enzymejs/enzyme/docs/api/ReactWrapper/exists.md

 #### Returns

-`Boolean`: whether or not the current node exists, or the selector had any results.
+`Boolean`: whether or not any nodes are on the list, or the selector had any matches.